 Conversations can on the one hand be found on a general level across all projects via ‘Conversations’ in the horizontal navigation bar, and on the other hand you can also look at the conversations within a specific project.
 Once inside, conversations work in one and the same way, so we make no further distinction here.

-Conversations can originate from different places and be created by different parties.
+Conversations can originate from different places and are created by different parties.
 Below is a list of the different types of conversations within Ziggu:

-Conversations: a conversation initiated via the Conversations functionality, not associated with a decision, aftercare item or other.
+Conversations: a conversation started via the Conversations functionality, not linked to a decision, aftercare item, or other.

-Decision conversations: a call started from the Decision functionality, connected to a specific decision.
+Decision Conversations: a conversation started from the Decision functionality, linked to a specific decision.

-Aftercare conversations: a call started from the Aftercare functionality, connected to a specific item.
+Aftercare Conversations: a conversation started from the Aftercare functionality, linked to a specific item.

 A pop-up opens asking you to fill in a number of fields: